clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ## FPKI Graph

-The FPKI Crawler visualization tool, the [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ shows you how all the CAs and Bridges interconnect within the FPKI ecosystem.
-The Graph also shows you each CA's validation path to the Root, COMMON.
+The FPKI Crawler provides an [FPKI Graph](https://fpki-graph.fpki-lab.gov/){:target="_blank"}_ visualization tool to help you see how all the CAs and Bridges interconnect within the FPKI ecosystem and how each CA validates to the Root, COMMON.

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.